Skip to main content

 📢Important Note

-Before you visit, please do check out the dates below when the Lab is closed for other activities and events and plan your visit accordingly.
+Before you visit, please do check out the dates when the Lab is closed for other activities and events on our Arts x Tech Lab Notion page here and plan your visit accordingly.

 Subscribe to the Mailing List to get the latest updates on arts x tech programmes & opportunities!